Welcome to High School Admissions!

 New York City has more than 400 high schools and over 700 programs.
-Eighth grade or first-time ninth grade students and families who live in New York City complete a single High School Application for up to 12 high school programs and can participate in a separate, optional process for Specialized High Schools.
+New York City students and families complete a single High School Application for up to 12 high school programs and can participate in a separate, optional admissions process for Specialized High Schools.

-High school resources are also available in translation:
+High school resources are available in English and translation:

 Español | 中文 | বাংলা | Русский | العربية | اردو | Kreyòl Ayisyen | 한국어 | Français

 Use the following resources to learn about all of your high school options.
-When looking for schools and programs, it is important to think about what will help you learn and grow—your interests, learning needs, and how you’d get to and from the school.
+When looking for schools and programs, it is important to think about what will help you learn and grow.
 Talk with your family, school counselor, and teachers about your application choices.

 High schools across the city were invited to participate in a pilot to increase diversity within their schools.
-At these schools, students who are eligible for Free Lunch (FL) will receive admissions priority for a certain percentage in the incoming ninth and tenth grades.
+At these schools, applicants who qualify as economically disadvantaged, based on federal income guidelines, will receive admissions priority for a certain percentage in the incoming ninth and tenth grades.
 Read more about each school’s specific pilot for the 2018-2019 school year:

 Yes, if you want to attend a NYCDOE public high school.
 This includes students who want to attend their zoned school and students in a grades 6-12 school who want to remain at that school for ninth grade.

-Every eighth grade student in a public school gets a High School Application from their school counselor in the fall.
+Every eighth grade student in a public school gets a Round 1 Application from their school counselor in the fall.
 New York City residents who currently attend a private or parochial school can request an Application from their school counselor or a Family Welcome Center.

 Each high school has scheduled open houses or information session events when you can visit the school.
-To learn when these events take place, you can check the school’s information page in the High School Directory, contact the school directly, or visit our Events Calendar.
+To learn when these events take place, contact the school directly, or visit our Events Calendar.

-There is also a Citywide High School Fair in September and high school fairs in each borough in October where you can talk with students and educators from high schools to learn more.
+There are also High School Fairs in September and October where you can talk with students and educators from high schools to learn more and attend a workshop to learn more about the application process.

 There can be multiple programs offered by one school.
 Programs often focus on specific interest area.
 Programs at the same school may have different Admissions Priorities and Admissions Methods.
 You may decide to apply to one program over another based on its admissions and its interest area.

-Yes, you may apply to more than one program at a school.
+Yes, you can apply to more than one program at a school.
+Each program you list is one of the 12 choices on your application.
 Be sure you are eligible for each program you apply to, since programs may have different admissions eligibility.

-You may apply to a school your sibling attends, but there is no guarantee you will get an offer to that school.
+You can apply to a school your sibling attends, but there is no guarantee you will get an offer to that school.

 No. Students with disabilities may apply to the same programs listed in the High School Directory as students without disabilities.
 Your IEP or 504 Plan testing accommodations are provided during the Specialized High Schools Admissions Test or any school-based admissions audition or assessment.
 If you are a student in a District 75 program considering a community high school, you should work with your District 75 school to participate in high school admissions.
 Please read A Guide for Families of Students with Disabilities to learn more.